ThijsBoehme/thijsboehme.github.io/chains-of-asmodeus/people.md

 Koh Tam
 : A priest serving the God of the Dead

-Ramius
+Tiax
+: Koh Tam's sidekick and comedy relief

+Ramius, Hellrider of Elturel
-: A contact for the Hellriders of Elturel group patron
+: Our group patron

 ## Adversaries
+Asmodeus
+: The Lord of the Nine Hells

-## Uncatergorised
+## Uncategorized
-Sarevok
-: High priest of Bhaal, and the contact for the Deathstalkers of Bhaal group patron
+Sarevok, High Priest of the Deathstalkers of Bhaal

-Zythan
+:

-: High Diviner of Halruaa, and a contact for the Conclave of Halruaa group patron
+Zythan, High Diviner of the Conclave of Halruaa
+:

+The Unmaker
+: A dangerous soul that has emerged and poses a threat